August 1990: Deee-Lite Get the Party Started with WORLD CLIQUE

 WORLD CLIQUE PROMO

 By the late 1980s, dance music had exploded across America.
 Driven by the underground house sounds of New York and Chicago (not to mention the emerging techno scene in Detroit), disco's revenge was in full swing on dance floors around the world.
-For young New York City artists Lady Miss Kier and then-boyfriend Super DJ Dimitry, the power of dance music -- and a well-time hit of acid -- was the catalyst for the future.
+For young New York City artists Lady Miss Kier and then-boyfriend Super DJ Dimitry, the power of dance music -- and a well-timed hit of acid -- was the catalyst for the future.

 "It was my first and only time doing it," Kier revealed in 2016 (via Music Radar).
 "I'd never even sang before, but we tripped out and wrote three songs.
 Deee-Lite was formed that night."